eradiate/eradiate/docs/rst/getting_started/building.rst

 Additionally it is possible to directly
 :ref:`install the eradiate package <sec-getting_started-building-install_package>`.
-In this case the required packages will be installed through ``setup.py``.
+In this case, missing dependencies will be automatically installed through ``pip``.

 .. _sec-getting_started-building-environment_variables: